nsauzede/realist/rtiow/README.md

 # Ray tracing in one weekend
 See here : https://raytracing.github.io
-This repo contains my experiments following the excellent book above, implemented in Rust, Nelua, Nim, C, V, C++, Odin and Go. (sorted by runtime perf)
+This repo contains my experiments following the excellent book above, implemented in Rust, Nelua, Nim, C, V, C++, Odin ~~and Go~~. (sorted by runtime perf)

 Note : the current C perf is poor, probably because it's mostly a dirty port of the C++ design, with vtables to simulates OOP constructs.
 A rework in underway to try and get decent perfs.

+Note : now that I added superfine support and its 10 runs, I removed Go from the benchmark as it takes 5x longer than the other slowest lang, until I (or someone) can fix its impl to get decent speed.

 # rtiow
 Benchmark :